This handy guide explains everything you need to know about the ACAT assessment process and how to apply for aged care funding.

 If you aren’t happy with your assessment, the first step is to contact your assessor, or My Aged Care, to discuss your concerns.

-If you cannot come to an agreement, you can appeal the decision and have the assessment reviewed by the Secretary of the Australian Department of Health.
+In the event that you cannot come to an agreement, you can appeal the decision and have the assessment reviewed by the Secretary of the Australian Department of Health.
 A review must be requested in writing within 28 days of your assessment letter arriving.

 If you don’t agree with the Secretary’s review, you can escalate the matter by contacting the Administrative Appeals Tribunal.